Sergeant Jeff Casey

 Sgt.
 Lang moved to the Criminal Investigation Division in 2000 and has worked as a Narcotics Detective, Property Crimes Detective and an undercover assignment with the Iowa Division of Narcotics Enforcement.

 Sgt.
 Lang has also been a member of the S.W.A.T.
 (SERT) Team and is an instructor in ASP Baton and Defensive Tactics.
-In March of 2009 he was promoted to the rank of Sergeant and has supervised in the Patrol Division and currently is the Support Services Division Sergeant.
+In March of 2009 he was promoted to the rank of Sergeant and has supervised in the Support Service Division and Patrol Division.